webcrafters/ng-basics-2021/README.md

 ## Task 1

+Create a new branch when working on the solution for this task.
+While being on branch task1, use something like
+`git checkout -b my-task1-solution`

 Create a component "FunComponent" that displays a title and some paragraphs.

 Both the title the paragraphs are input properties of the component.